 - Any unwanted copies of personal data (i.e. printouts or electronic duplicates) that are no longer needed should be disposed of securely.
 Hardcopies should be shredded and electronic copies should be deleted securely;

-- No personal data should be stored on any mobile device (including, but not limited to, laptops, tablets and smartphones), whether such device belongs to the Company or otherwise.
+- No personal data should be stored on any mobile device (including, but not limited to, laptops, tablets and smartphones), whether such a device belongs to the Company or otherwise.

 - No personal data should be transferred to any device personally belonging to an employee and personal data may only be transferred to devices belonging to agents, contractors, or other parties working on behalf of the Company where the party in question has agreed to comply fully with the letter and spirit of this Policy and of the Act (which may include demonstrating to the Company that all suitable technical and organisational measures have been taken);